ash-rain/tamagochi/SETUP.md

-# 🎮 Setup Instructions - Tamagotchi Cat Game
+# 🎮 Setup Instructions - Purrsona

 ## ✅ What's Been Created

-Your Tamagotchi Cat game is now complete!
+Your Purrsona game is now complete!
 Here's what was built:

 ### 🏗️ Core Features
 - ✅ Pet naming system - choose your cat's name